MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-4.md

 (c) *Changes.* Changes in the terms and conditions of this contract may be made only by written agreement of the parties.

 (d) *Disputes.* This contract is subject to 41 U.S.C. chapter 71, Contract Disputes.
-Failure of the parties to this contract to reach agreement on any request for equitable adjustment, claim, appeal or action arising under or relating to this contract shall be a dispute to be resolved in accordance with the clause at FAR 52.233-1, Disputes, which is incorporated herein by reference.
+Failure of the parties to this contract to reach agreement on any request for equitable adjustment, claim, appeal or action arising under or relating to this contract shall be a dispute to be resolved in accordance with the clause at Federal Acquisition Regulation (FAR) 52.233-1, Disputes, which is incorporated herein by reference.
 The Contractor shall proceed diligently with performance of this contract, pending final resolution of any dispute arising under the contract.

 (e) *Definitions.* The clause at FAR 52.202-1, Definitions, is incorporated herein by reference.